Investment Performance Measurement on a Single Position and Aggregations

 1.)
 Buy Stock

-I will start with the simple example of buying a share.
+I will start with a simple example: purchasing a share.

-If those resulting cash flows are classified (orange) the performance calculation will provide additional information like costs & taxes, reclaimable taxes, fees, dividends and interest received etc.
+If these resulting cash flows are classified (orange), the performance calculation can provide additional breakdowns such as costs and taxes, reclaimable taxes, fees, dividends, and interest received, and so on.

 • Performance before reclaimable taxes